ultraq/thymeleafjs/README.md

 templating languages to help build a mock Node server for development, it made me yearn for the natural templating feature of Thymeleaf.

-The goal of this project is not to be a full JS implementation of Thymeleaf, but rather to support the use of equivalent Thymeleaf "attribute processors" which perform the same tasks as simple JS templating libraries like [Mustache](https://github.com/janl/mustache.js/).
-And then, finally, I can use it with a Node server like [Express](http://expressjs.com/) and achieve my Thymeleaf-in-JS dream :)
+This project aims first to perform similar tasks to existing JS templating libraries like [Mustache](https://github.com/janl/mustache.js/) on Node servers like [Express](http://expressjs.com/).
+Once the Thymeleaf-in-JS dream is achieved, I can start thinking about stretch goals to make it a better companion to the original Thymeleaf for web development :)

 Current goals